ExcaliburTool/Excalibur/README.md

 # Excalibur

-Under construction
+## Benchmarks
+See `excalibur/benchmarks/github` and `excalibur/benchmarks/sporq`

+In each file,
+the input example is between `input` and `output`;
+the output examples are specified after `output` and separated by `~`

 ## Proofs
 See `appendix.pdf`

-## Spotted Typos
+## Found Issues
-* n at line 591 is any subtree, not limited to terminals
+* n at line 591 of the submitted paper is any subtree, i.e., not limited to terminals